 The square outside St. John’s Co-Cathedral (a big attraction but one we didn’t fancy queuing for that day) was slightly quieter.
 You can see the hordes ahead in the photo below.

-Luckily, it was quite easy to get away from the crowds.
+Weirdly, it was quite easy to get away from the crowds.
 Turning down a side street, we found ourselves completely alone.
 It was quite weird – SO many people in one place but hardly any in many of the smaller roads only seconds away.
+I’ve never been anywhere quite like that.

 Pops of floral colour